-The Cure Violence Evaluation is part of NYCCure, the Center’s program of studies on violence prevention in New York City.
-The NYC Cure evaluation team is studying the key components of the Cure Violence model, the procedures used to implement the model, the contributions of wrap-around services and other components of the intervention model, and its overall effectiveness in reducing pro-violent social norms among high-risk communities in New York.
+The Cure Violence Evaluation was the central component in NYCCure, the Center’s program of studies on violence prevention in New York City.
+The NYC Cure evaluation team examined key components of the Cure Violence model, the procedures used to implement the model, the contributions of wrap-around services and other components of the intervention model, and its overall effectiveness in reducing pro-violent social norms among high-risk communities in New York.

 Wogod Alawlaqi, Nicole Marie Alexander, Laila Alsabahi, Justice Banks, Jeffrey A. Butts (PI), Anjelica-Maria Camacho, Patricia Cobar, Sheyla Delgado (Project Director), Richard Espinobarros, and Rhoda Ramdeen

 $3,126,000.
 Robert Wood Johnson Foundation, Princeton, NJ.